Semi-automatically optimized calibration of internal combustion engines: Mathematical Problem Description

 \section{Mathematical Problem Description}

-The calibration of an internal combustion engine is the procedure to derive an optimal engine manifold.
+The calibration of an internal combustion engine is the procedure to derive an engine manifold, which is optimal with respect to some predefined objective.
 To reduce the complexity of the model and to enhance practical implementation, these manifolds are discretized to obtain solution maps (see Section~\ref{sec:discretization} below).
+The calibration problem posed informally in~\cite[p.~250]{MST2018} asks for an engine manifold that minimizes fuel consumption, while conforming to a number of emission constraints.
+In this section we will present two mathematical formalizations of the latter, one idealized continuous version and its discretization whose output fits the format of the lookup tables for the ECU.

 In our setting, knowledge of the engine behavior with respect to variations of its actuator settings is obtained by means of physical experiments on a test bench.
 In addition to the revolution frequency, typical actuators include the injected fuel quantity, the injection angle, or the valve pressure.
 The generated torque of the engine is a measurand.